-Students of all ages and teachers from New Jersey and beyond will be engaged in a summer of learning on the Princeton campus, taking part in outreach programs on subjects ranging from basic computer skills to advanced scientific research.
+Students of all ages and teachers from New Jersey and beyond will be engaged in a summer of learning on the Princeton campus, taking part in outreach programs on subjects ranging from American constitutional history to modern molecular biology and genetics.

 Princeton students, faculty and staff will lead various programs designed to help elementary, secondary and college students build their academic skills and to provide cutting-edge lessons that teachers can take back to their own classrooms.

 The outreach programs are part of a busy summer on campus.
-Princeton's athletics department sponsors some two dozen sports camps; the University runs a summer day camp; and the Office of Conference and Event Services works with numerous outside organizations that use campus facilities for educational programs and other activities.
+Princeton's athletics department sponsors dozens of sports camps; the University runs a summer day camp; and the Office of Conference and Event Services works with numerous outside organizations that use campus facilities for educational programs and other activities.

 The following list offers a look at some of the University's educational outreach programs taking place this summer.
 Deadlines for registering for this year's programs have passed, but anyone interested in participating in future programs should consult the links and contacts listed below; some programs are restricted to participants from particular schools, organizations or geographic areas.
-Reporters interested in covering any programs should contact the Office of Communications at (609) 258-3601.
+Reporters interested in covering any programs should contact Media Officer Emily Aronson in the Office of Communications at firstname.lastname@example.org or (609) 258-5733.

 Contacts: Karen Jackson-Weaver, (609) 258-3257, firstname.lastname@example.org; Elaine Willey, (609) 258-3033, email@example.com

-Princeton Summer Undergraduate Research Experience (PSURE), June 16-Aug.
-8
+Princeton Summer Undergraduate Research Experience (PSURE), June 15-Aug.
+7

 This program is designed for undergraduates who have completed their sophomore or junior years and who express a serious interest in pursuing a Ph.D. and following a career in college or university teaching and research.
 It is intended to prepare students to make competitive applications to research doctoral programs.
 Students may work in any of Princeton's academic departments or programs.
 Undergraduates who are underrepresented minorities, who are from socio-economically disadvantaged backgrounds or who are from liberal arts colleges are especially encouraged to apply.
 Students receive a stipend and a travel allowance.